ummabdillaahq/awesome-youth-first-events/readme.md

 - [Kings Maths School](https://www.kingsmathsschool.com/outreach) - During the summer, KCLMS runs two completely free summer schools.

-- [Successatschool](https://successatschool.org/) - We work with some of the biggest brands and organisations and put top opportunities in front of young people.
+- [Success at School](https://successatschool.org/) - We work with some of the biggest brands and organisations and put top opportunities.

-- [Senecalearning](https://senecalearning.com/en-GB/) - Seneca has courses covering 95% of the exams taken in the UK, from Primary up to A Level.
+- [Seneca Learning](https://senecalearning.com/en-GB/) - Seneca has courses covering 95% of the exams taken in the UK, from Primary up to A Level.

-- [Thenational.academy](https://www.thenational.academy/) - Get a head-start on your lesson planning using quality-checked resources you can download and adapt for free.
+- [The National Academy](https://www.thenational.academy/) - Get a head-start on your lesson planning using quality-checked resources.

-- [Higherin.com](https://higherin.com/search-jobs) - Search and Apply for Placements, Internships, Graduate Jobs and Apprenticeships.
+- [Higherin](https://higherin.com/search-jobs) - Search and Apply for Placements, Internships, Graduate Jobs and Apprenticeships.

-- [Expertedlive](https://expertedlive.org/family/) - ExpertEdLive: Family allows parents and children to learn together connecting directly from home.
+- [Experted Live](https://expertedlive.org/family/) - ExpertEdLive: Family allows parents and children to learn together connecting directly from home.

-- [Scienceoxford](https://scienceoxford.com/schools/) - cience Oxford runs two key programmes for primary schools and a STEM Careers Programme for secondary school students.
+- [Science Oxford](https://scienceoxford.com/schools/) - Runs two key programmes for primary schools and a STEM Careers Programme for secondary school students.

 ## 🧠 Mentoring & Personal Development